jonhusson/gdd_demo/README.md

 ## Output description

-The result of running `find_target.py` will be written to `output\output.tsv` as tab-delimited text file.
-Each row consists of a discovery of one of the strings specified in `var\target_variables.txt`.
+The result of running `find_target.py` will be written to `output/output.tsv` as tab-delimited text file.
+Each row consists of a discovery of one of the strings specified in `var/target_variables.txt`.
 The columns are described below:

 Column | Description
 -------|--------